-Before you begin to use the Agile Kanban methodology for collaborating with other team members from various departments, you must configure a digital Kanban board.
-After that, you must share the access with your colleagues.
-And finally, you can invite and assign different participants to a particular project.
+Before you begin to use the Agile Kanban methodology for collaborating with other team members, you need to configure a digital Kanban board.
+After that, you should share access with your colleagues.
+And finally, you can invite and assign different participants to particular projects.

-With handy Kanban boards, your organization will obtain some critical advantages:
+With handy Kanban boards, your company will obtain some critical advantages, including:

-- An opportunity for creating and assigning subtasks within a project
+- Creating and assigning subtasks within a project

-- Your team will have a place to discuss projects, solve problems and brainstorm
+- Using a board as a forum to discuss projects, solve problems and brainstorm

 What are Kanban Metrics?

-If you think about investing in the efficient Kanban board software, you should choose the one that can provide Kanban metrics tracking and Kanban reporting.
-Fortunately, the majority of Kanban tools applied for enterprise-level project management include this functionality.
+If you are thinking about investing in Kanban board software, you should choose one that can provide Kanban metrics tracking and Kanban reporting.
+Fortunately, the majority of Kanban tools for enterprise-level project management include this functionality.
 Plus, the data-driven approach to Kanban boards ensures the scalability necessary for managing large tasks.

-So what are the best metrics for it Kanban that you should track for measuring progress and optimizing productivity?
+So what are the best metrics that IT Kanban can offer you to measure progress and optimize productivity?

 Good and Bad Metrics